 What is Teen Court?

 Teen Court is a voluntary alternative program to the criminal justice system for teens that have committed first time misdemeanor offenses such as, but not limited to, shoplifting, damage to property, criminal mischief, school altercations, and drug & alcohol charges.
-The court room is run by teens that sentence their peers with the intent of repairing the harm caused by the offender, and providing education to make better decision for their future.
+The courtroom is run by teens that sentence their peers with the intent of repairing the harm caused by the offender, and providing education to make better decisions for their future.

 2017 Teen Court Student Volunteer Appreciation & Awards Night.
 Student volunteers went bowling and were recognized for all their hard work and dedication to the program!

 The philosophy of our Teen Court program is based on restorative justice and seeking to repair the harm done to the victim and the community.
 Teen Court strives to promote in the teens feelings of self-esteem, personal growth and accountability for their actions, and future.